Table of contents

 There are many sites that let you sell photography online.
 Stock photography agencies like Alamy, Shutterstock, and iStock promote and sell your work to a much broader audience than you might otherwise have available to you.
-You can also look into selling your photography on e-commerce websites like Amazon or Etsy.

 Do your research and then establish accounts on the site where you can reach your target audience and be paid well for your work.
 Once you’ve joined, put thought into how you title your images.
-Since most people on these sites are searching for particular images, you want your photos to be labeled in a way that makes them easy to find.
+Since most people on these sites are searching for particular images, you want your photos to be labelled in a way that makes them easy to find.

 9. Work with art galleries

 While some photographers work solo, other professionals create and maintain relationships with local art galleries in their community.
 When you first start a photography business, reach out to and visit all the local art galleries in the area.
 Not only can you spark a business relationship and potentially be featured in art galleries around the community, but you can also get a sense of your competition.